Ashley Lelie: College career

-NFL career
+Professional career

 Lelie was selected by the Denver Broncos with their first pick (19th overall) in the 2002 NFL Draft.
 He became a starter in 2004 when he recorded his best year with 54 receptions for 1,084 yards.

-Lelie became unhappy in Denver at the start of the 2006 season when Denver traded for Javon Walker during the 2006 NFL Draft.
+Lelie became unhappy in Denver at the start of the 2006 season when Denver traded for Javon Walker during the 2006 NFL draft.
 He skipped training camp and asked to be traded, which led to tension with head coach Mike Shanahan.

 Lelie was traded to the Atlanta Falcons in a three-way deal with the Washington Redskins in August 2006, and went on to play as a backup for the San Francisco 49ers and the Oakland Raiders in subsequent seasons.